spatstat/spatstat.sphere/README.md

-# spatstatSphere: Point patterns on the sphere
+# spatstat.sphere: Point patterns on the sphere

 This repository is an effort to combine R code for point patterns on the sphere and general geometrical computations on the sphere developed by: